steadygaze/frame-randomizer/README.md

 Currently, the software is in an unstable state; required options, option availability, and option interpretation can change between versions.
 Check the changelog or commit history when upgrading or merging from upstream.

+### Hosting

+One of the main constraints for cloud hosting is the amount of disk needed.
+For a long running TV show, SSD can be quite expensive.
+Settling for regular disk may be the pragmatic option.
+At the time of this writing, [Oracle Cloud's free tier](https://www.oracle.com/cloud/) offers a relatively large amount of SSD (200 GB).

+Depending on load, the server can also be quite CPU-intensive due to running ffmpeg.
+However, unless high load is constant, you may be able to get by with less than you think thanks to pregeneration evening out load.

 ## Development

 This app is built on Nuxt 3; check out the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.